william1220/front-end-development-with-scrimba/README.md

 ## Built With

 This repository will be built based on Front-end Web Development Technology such as HTML, CSS, JavaScript (React ).
-Landing Page is made of HTML, CSS, Javscript and Bootscrap template
+Landing Page is made of HTML, CSS, Javscript and Bootstrap template

 ### Mini Projects
 * My First App - First Page made.